wrshf7/HapSelect-Docs/docs/overview.md

 GA_output$One_Solution
 ```

-See [Parent Selection](workflow/parent-selection.md) for full parameter details.
+!!! tip
+    There are many parameters that affect the behavior of `genetic_algorithm()` and convergence to an optimal solution with various defaults.
+Be sure to check out all options and how they can influence the result.
+See [Parent Selection](workflow/parent-selection.md) for full parameter details!

 ---